sst/guide/_chapters/setting-up-your-project-on-seed.md

 ![Select Git provider screenshot](/assets/part2/select-git-provider.png)

 Select the repo we've been using so far.

-Seed will then pull up the `serverless.yml` from your project root.
-Hit **Add the service** to confirm this.
+Next, Seed will scan your repos for a `serverless.yml`.
+Hit **Add Service** to confirm this.

 ![Serverless.yml detected screenshot](/assets/part2/serverless-yml-detected.png)